- What is the state of the Serbian Throne? > > >

 When King Peter II passed away, his only son, Crown Prince Alexander, became the new King.
 The transition of the Kingship was immediate, it was without any conditions and irrevocable.
 As long as the King is alive, King Peter II only heir is Crown Prince Alexander, regardless of whether he is of age or not.
 At the moment of the death of the Crown Prince Alexander’s father King Peter II, Crown Prince Alexander became the King and head of the Royal Family.

 The Head of the Royal Family and the personality of the King and his function are united in the same person.
-HRH Crown Prince Alexander II does not officially use at this time the title of King, but this has absolutely no bearings on his status and rights.
+HRH Crown Prince Alexander does not officially use at this time the title of King, but this has absolutely no bearings on his status and rights.
 The position and the right pertaining to the King can only be renounced through an official act of abdication, in which case the Crown Prince automatically becomes the new King.

 How does one succeed to the Throne in Serbia?